e-hartney/location-agreement-decision-tool/README.md

    streamlit run app.py

 3. App should open automatically in browser

-   (If app does not open automatically, go to http://localhost:8501)
+   (If it does not, go to http://localhost:8501)

 ## Live demo